cdepillabout/evil-nix/README.md

     Yes.

-    Nix currently supports many different hash types for fixed-output derivations, including insecure hashes like MD5 and SHA1.
+    Nix currently supports many different hash types for fixed-output derivations, including insecure hash functions like MD5 and SHA1.

     The technique used by `evil-nix` relies on SHA1 collisions, but MD5 collisions could be used instead.